jstriblet/book-notes/the-object-oriented-thought-process.md

 ### Design Guidelines
 - Generally, a solid OO design process includes the following steps:
-	- Doing the proper analsis
+	- Doing the proper analysis
+		- The primary focus of the analysis is for everyone to learn the system (both the old and proposed new) and determine the system requirements
-	- Developing a statement of work that describes the system
+	- Developing a statement of work (SOW) that describes the system
+		- A document that describes the system.
+This shouold be a high level view of the desired outcomes of the project.
+One that anyone can pick up and and have a good understnding of what the project accomplishes.
 	- Gathering the requirements from this statement of work
+		- The requirements document is a distilled version of what is oulined in the statment of work.
+With enough detail to determine at the end of the project or protytyping that the required functionality has been implimented.
 	- Developing a prototype for the user interface
+		- A good way to ouline the look and feel of the desired outcomes without going through with the implimentationn details.
 	- Identifying the classes
 	- Determining the responsibilities of each class
 	- Determining how the various classes interact with each other